boromir674/software-patterns/README.rst

 This repository hosts the open-source code of the Software Patterns project.
 The project's main component is the `software-patterns` python package hosted on Pypi at https://pypi.org/project/software-patterns
-It also features online Documentation hosted at https://software-patterns.readthedocs.io/ and a a public `CI workflow`_ hosted on CircleCI.
+It also features online Documentation Pages hosted at https://software-patterns.readthedocs.io/ and a public `CI workflow`_ hosted on CircleCI.